Table of Contents

-Periductal mastitis is idiopathic inflammation of subareolar breast ducts that have been associated with smoking, thus it can be found both in men and women.
-Cotinine, which is a nicotine derivative, has been implicated in the pathogenesis with necrosis and inflammation of the breast ducts.
+Periductal mastitis is idiopathic inflammation of subareolar breast ducts.
+This condition has been associated with smoking; thus, it can be found both in men and women.
+Cotinine, which is a nicotine derivative, has been implicated in the pathogenesis, with necrosis and inflammation of the breast ducts.
 The most common organisms isolated are staphylococci, enterococci, bacteroides, and anaerobic streptococci.

 The clinical picture is similar to lactational mastitis with inflammation and infection that may progress to abscess formation and sometimes a fistula draining to the skin surface.

-Zuska’s disease is a subareolar abscess due to obstruction of mammary ducts with epithelial metaplasia.
+Zuska’s disease is a subareolar abscess due to obstructed mammary ducts with epithelial metaplasia.
 It has the same clinical picture with signs of inflammation and can mimic malignancy, especially in non-lactating women.
-A characteristic symptom is an areolar sinus with milk drainage is characteristic.
+A characteristic symptom is an areolar sinus with milk drainage.

 Smoking cessation is the first step in management.
 Periductal mastitis can be managed with antibiotics according to culture and sensitivity results.
 Amoxicillin-clavulanate is commonly used or clindamycin as an alternative.

-Abscess formation or fistula should be treated surgically with drainage and duct excision to avoid recurrence.
-Drainage of the abscess only without excision of the necrotic duct is associated with a high rate of abscess recurrence and fistula formation.
+Abscesses or fistulas should be treated surgically with drainage and duct excision to avoid recurrence.
+Draining the abscess without excising the necrotic duct is associated with a high rate of abscess recurrence and fistula formation.

 Idiopathic granulomatous mastitis